carpentries/instructor-training/_episodes/01-welcome.md

 community effort to treat one another with kindness and respect.
 This training, as in all Software/Data Carpentry workshops is subject to the Software and Data Carpentry Code of Conduct.
 We will be able to give our best effort (and have the most fun!) if everyone abides by these guidelines.
+We will also be discussing and practicing teaching techniques to creating a positive and welcoming environment in your classrooms.

 ### Carpentry History and Culture

-We will be introducing you to the teaching practices that have been adopted by the Software and Data Carpentry communities, and the overall philosophy and procedures of both organizations in order to prepare you to teach at Software and Data Carpentry workshops.
+We will be introducing you to the teaching practices that have been adopted by the Software and Data Carpentry communities, and our overall philosophy and procedures in order to prepare you to teach Carpentry workshops.
-The greatest asset of Software and Data Carpentry is people like yourselves - people who want to help researchers learn about these ideas and share their own experience and enthusiasm.
+The greatest asset of the Carpentries is people like yourselves - people who want to help researchers learn about these ideas and share their own experience and enthusiasm.
 We hope that this training gives everyone a chance to meet new people and share ideas.

 ## Assessing Trainee Motivation and Prior Knowledge